smarty/changelog/cloud/us-autocomplete-api.md

 That API is accessed with the following URL: `us-autocomplete-pro.api.smarty.com/lookup` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete V2`.

+## 1.0.29 - 2026-06-18
+- Internal changes that will not affect the customer experience.

 ## 1.0.28 - 2026-06-05
 - Prevent inputted commas from obscuring matches
 - Allow fully spelled-out ordinals (first through tenth) to match their numeric equivalents, and vice versa